ansel86castro/Enterlib-Android/README.md

 }
 ```

-After that you can add the depency as shown below:
+After the repository is added you can reference the dependency to the library as shown below:
 ```gradle
 dependencies {
  ...... other dependencies